-Here’s an excerpt from my newest book, Hope in the Dark: Believing God Is Good When Life Is Not.
+Here’s an excerpt from my book, Hope in the Dark: Believing God Is Good When Life Is Not.
 Used by permission from Zondervan.

 Adrianne Manning is like family to me.
 She’s the most outgoing, gregarious, bubbly, and fun person I know.
 She has served in my office for many years now, and I love her and her family deeply.